-Legislation Overview Characteristics of a Qualifying Prescription Drug Reporting Requirements Report Content Penalties Miscellaneous Requires HHS annually publish a list of the maximum fair prices for each negotiated drug.
-DOL.
+Legislation Overvi ew Characteristics of a Qualifying Prescription Drug Reporting Requirements Report Content Penalties Miscellaneous negotiated drug.
+DOL .
 Imposes annual reporting obligations on DOL with respect to prescription drug prices of drugs furnished to beneficiaries of group health plans.
-The total marketing and advertising costs; All stock-based performance metrics used by the manufacturer to determine executive compensation; and Any other information requested by HHS.
+Any other information requested by HHS.
 Manufacturers.
-Requires manufacturers in the negotiation to report to HHS the following information, among other things: Research and developments costs; Distribution of sales data and projected future revenue; Unit costs of production and distribution; Patent data on existing and pending exclusivity; and Clinical trial data. period of noncompliance. inflation rebates being furnished to participants and beneficiaries of group health plans or with coverage offered in the group market); and Potential models for enforcement mechanisms for such agreement process.
+Requires manufacturers in the negotiation to report to HHS the following information, among other things: Research and developments costs; Distribution of sales data and projected future revenue; Unit costs of production and distribution; Patent data on existing and pending exclusivity; and Clinical trial data. and beneficiaries of group health plans or with coverage offered in the group market); and Potential models for enforcement mechanisms for such agreement process.
 In addition to reporting requirements, if the prices of negotiated drugs increase at a percentage higher than the CPI, requires DOL (if feasible) to promulgate regulations to establish an inflation rebate agreement process with manufacturers.
-Incorporates other provisions, including, among other things: Appropriates \$3 billion to establish and carry out the Fair Price Negotiation Program; Reduces cost-sharing liability for certain low- income beneficiaries; and Requires HHS promulgate regulations requiring each direct-to- consumer TV advertisement for a prescription drug include non-misleading
+Incorporates other provisions, including, among other things: Appropriates \$3 billion to establish and carry out the Fair Price Negotiation Program; Reduces cost-sharing liability for certain low- income beneficiaries; and Requires HHS promulgate regulations requiring each direct-to- consumer TV advertisement for a prescription drug include non-misleading information and list prices.